 If you are just discovering the Coton de Tulear, there is not much history written.
 History about the breed we found was in Europe.
 Keep in mind that the French occupied Madagascar for many, many years where the breed is from.

 The Europeans were the first to export the breed out of Madagascar into Europe as early as the 1950′s, some Europeans note that families owned a Coton in earlier years.

 The Coton de Tulear breed carry a happy energy about them, but not hyper.
 They possess a super temperament male or female.
 Are very intelligent, loyal, loving.
 They love water starting at a very young age.
-Often when we have puppies we find little Cotons standing in their water bowls splashing and walking in the bowl as if it is a baby pool.
+Often when we have puppies we find baby Cotons standing in their water bowls splashing and walking in the water having fun.